 At the Castan Centre for Human Rights Law we believe human rights must be respected and protected, allowing people to pursue their lives in freedom and with dignity.
 Over its 12-year history, the Castan Centre has influenced the development of a human rights culture across the world.
 It has nurtured a generation of human rights leaders through its student programs and influenced legislation and government policy.
 It has improved understanding of human rights in the community through its increasing media profile and events featuring community leaders including the Dalai Lama, Jose Ramos Horta, Julian Burnside and Tim Flannery.
 More information is available through our website, Twitter, Facebook, YouTube and blog site.

-You can support the centre today, by giving to one of its key priority areas:
+You can also support the Centre by giving to one of its key priority areas:

 The Centre will assess funding for its projects at the time of your donation and allocate the money to the project for which it is most needed.